-Basic and Transitional Studies WILL have ESL, ABE, GED, HS+ and I-BEST classes this summer quarter, and they will start Monday, June 29.
+Basic and Transitional Studies WILL have ESL, ABE, GED, HS+ and I-BEST classes fall 2020 quarter, and they will start Tuesday, September 29.
 The classes will not be on campus.
 Classes will be online.

 You can sign up today!

-To take an online summer quarter ESL class, you must email the North Seattle College Registration Office at ARRC@seattlecolleges.edu.
+ESL Classes: To take a fall quarter ESL class, please email the North Seattle College Registration Office at ARRC@seattlecolleges.edu and they will help you register.

 For online classes you will need: